Hungarian Cucumber Salad

 Instructions

-• Place the cucumbers in a bowl, sprinkle 1 tbsp of salt on top, and put the bowl in the fridge for 1.5 hours.
+• Place the cucumbers in a bowl, sprinkle with salt and mix.
+Then place the bowl in the fridge for about 1.5 hours.

-• After taking the cucumbers back out of the fridge, drain the excess water and squeeze the cucumbers either with your hands or by pushing a small plate on top to remove and drain any additional liquid.
+• Drain the excess water from the bowl and squeeze the cucumbers well with your hands to remove and drain additional liquid.

-• Add the chopped hot banana pepper (optional), the crushed garlic, sugar, vinegar, sour cream, pepper, and paprika.
+• Add the chopped hot banana pepper (optional), garlic, sugar, vinegar, sour cream, black pepper, and paprika.
 Mix everything together in the bowl and add more spices or sour cream to taste.

-• Refrigerate your cucumber salad for several hours (or overnight).
-You can add more pepper, paprika, and chopped chives to garnish before serving.
+• Refrigerate your cucumber salad for at least one hour.
+You can garnish it with more paprika and chopped chives before serving.

 Notes